mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha-was-detached-from-material-things.md

-# Whether the Buddha was detached from material things?
+Question: Whether the Buddha was detached from material things?
 Answer in Brief: -
  Category: Buddha
 Sutta References: MN 70